Friday, September 1, 2017

 Anastasia Shevtsova is a real virtuoso.
 Her breakthrough performance in “Polina” is extraordinary - she has exceptional acting abilities and professional dancing skills.

-"Polina" graces some of the most stunning locations from Russia to France and Belgium.
+“Polina” graces some of the most stunning locations across Russia, France and Belgium.
 The gorgeous cinematography is by George Lechaptois.
 He displays Polina’s world with elegance and beauty.

 The original music score is by 79D.
 “Polina’s” musical evolution seamlessly goes from the classics to the contemporary sounds of modern dance.

-“Polina” is enjoyable, original, and breaks conventions, although the editing could be more timely, with smoother transitions to give a sense of modernity to the entire film.
+“Polina” is enjoyable and original, and it breaks conventions, although the editing could be more timely, with smoother transitions to lend the film a sense of modernity.

 Remember, the best role of your life is the one where you can be yourself.